Last Updated on December 23, 2020

 Taking A Slightly Too Big Carry On On United Airlines

-Officially the United Airlines carry on size limit is 22 x 14 x 9 inches.
+Officially the United Airlines carry-on size limit for standard economy is 22 x 14 x 9 inches.

-You can also bring a personal item that is 17 x 10 x 9 inches like a purse, backpack, or laptop bag.
+You can also bring one personal item that is 17 x 10 x 9 inches like a purse, backpack, or laptop bag.

 They are also quite clear that you can bring a jacket, an umbrella, a book, food or things that you bought at the airport.

-This is generous language that you don’t always see from airlines.
+This is a generous sounding policy that you don’t always see from airlines.
 For example, Frontier wouldn’t let you take a full-size umbrella onboard.

 So we can say that the wording of the United policy is not very strict sounding.